How to Get More Followers on Instagram

 So give it a shot: Make a profile and start posting, testing, tweaking, and promoting your account.
 Garnering a following on Instagram won't happen overnight, but the stronger of a foundation you create on your account in in your niche Instagram community, the higher quality your followers will be.

-What other tips do you have for gaining followers on Instagram?
+What other tips do you have for gaining followers and marketing on Instagram?
 Share with us in the comments.

 Editor's Note: This post was originally published in February 2016 and has been updated for accuracy and comprehensiveness.